Skip to content

 Enterprise Management with Intune

-If you manage many computers for a business, Microsoft Intune is a great tool to control the Windows 11 update version on all of them at once.
+Administrators managing multiple computers for a business can use Microsoft Intune to control the Windows 11 update version across all machines at once.

 Summary

-Choosing a specific Windows 11 update version gives you control over your computer’s upgrades, whether you use Group Policy, the Registry, or Intune.
+Selecting a specific Windows 11 update version puts upgrade control in your hands, whether utilizing Group Policy, the Registry, or Intune.

 What happens if I set an invalid version number?

-If you enter an invalid or non-existent version number, the Windows Update service will ignore the policy.
-Your computer will continue to check for the latest available updates as if no restriction was set.
+Entering an invalid or non-existent version number causes the Windows Update service to ignore the policy.
+The computer continues checking for the latest available updates as if no restriction was set.
 Always verify the correct version string on the official Microsoft release health website.

 Does this policy affect security updates?

 No, this policy only restricts major feature updates.
-Your computer will continue to receive critical security updates, quality patches, and driver updates.
-This ensures that while you stay on a specific version for compatibility, your system remains protected against the latest security threats and vulnerabilities.
+Critical security updates, quality patches, and driver updates continue installing normally.
+This ensures that while a specific version stays active for compatibility, systems remain protected against emerging threats and vulnerabilities.

 Was this guide helpful?